 - Further research and attention is needed on the chemicals found in processed foods.
 I’m aware that attention has been brought forward already, but it’s not enough, and I don’t need this information coming from a “wellness guru” that spams innocent victims with information about plant-based diets, pricey essential oils, and vegan products.

-The Cancer industry is a huge multi-million dollar industry for anyone expressing an interest on preserving the well-being of the afflicted.
+The cancer industry is a huge multi-million dollar industry for anyone expressing an interest on preserving the well-being of the afflicted.
 But what really boils down are actions, not words, and we’re on the brink of making headway with the disease.
 In recent years and under immense pressure, Komen finally recognized Cancer’s true serial killer that is metastatic disease.
 So far, there seems to be a bit of progress made with treatments of targeted therapy and immunotherapy, but consider this post as a plea that we need to be just as aggressive as the cancer itself.
 Of late, there are still disturbing numbers of women (about 40,000/year) who demise from metastasis.
-Work faster, you researchers and doctors!

 I implore our society, especially the younger generations, to shift our way of thinking that, instead a finding a cure, advocate for more humane treatments that produces a better rate of survival.
 We need to start treating the afflicted with love, respect, and with dignity, as there is no surefire way how much time they have left on Earth.
 The afflicted are indeed everyday heroes, and they deserve better than the bombardments of pink filled with false promises.
 ENOUGH.